-It works on cloud infrastructure and provides backup for a website with an easy set-up.
-You’ll be able to boost audience engagement through social media pages.
+It works on cloud infrastructure and provides backup for a website with an easy setup.
+You’ll be able to boost audience engagement through different social media networks.
 The company offers four plans – starter, hatchling, baby, and business.

 It also offers domain registration services at affordable prices along with HostGator domain coupons.
 It offers two email accounts with every domain you register.
 The domain registration set-up is simple; you need to select a domain name according to your brand or business.
 Then choose a web-hosting plan and upload all your website files.

 The company offers DNS management and domain theft protection that protects your domain from being transferred out accidentally.
 With the easy-to-use control panel, you’ll be able to manage your domain purchase.
 It also allows domain forwarding which automatically directs your visitors to a correct web page.

 If you wish to connect your existing domain to HostGator, you’ll need to change your host server or the DNS record.

 How to Point Your Existing Domain Name to HostGator?

 If you want to learn how to point your existing domain name to HostGator, then this guide is for you.
 Pointing a domain to another web-hosting provider is different from transferring the domain registration.
 This step-by-step guide will show you exactly how to go about the whole process in an error-free manner.
 So, check out this article now, and to purchase web hosting, make use of these HostGator hosting coupons.

 A. Point Your Existing Domain Name to HostGator – Step-by-step Guide

 Step 1: Get your HostGator name servers